truas/CombineDocuments/README.md

 	python3 main_merger.py --input <input-folder-location> --output <output--folder-location>

+* It also performs a small pre-processing: removing english stop-words, lower case and tokenize the document it reads

 UPDATES:
 ==========
 [2019-02-06]
-1. Transforms multiple files into one document per line file 2- Refactor for classes, text parser, command line, etc.
+1. Transforms multiple files into one document per line file
+2. Refactor for classes, text parser, command line, etc.

 [2018-12-08]
 1. Messages for empty line not printed anymore